ibm-cloud-docs/virtual-servers/image-templates-faqs.md

 {: #what-is-the-image-import-export-feature-}
 {: faq}

-The image import/export feature that is located on the Image Templates page in the {{site.data.keyword.cloud_notm}} console allows for the conversion of VHDs and ISOs stored on an {{site.data.keyword.objectstorageshort}} account to be converted into image templates, and vice versa.
+The image import/export feature that is on the Image Templates page in the {{site.data.keyword.cloud_notm}} console is used for the conversion of VHDs and ISOs that are stored on an {{site.data.keyword.objectstorageshort}} account to convert into image templates, and vice versa.
 When you import an image, a specific file (either VHD or ISO) is sourced from a specified [{{site.data.keyword.objectstorageshort}}] Account's Container and is converted into an image template.
-The image template can then be used to boot or load a device.
+The image template can then be used to start or load a device.
 When you export an image, the image template is converted into a file (or several files if the template has multiple disks) that is stored in a specified location on an {{site.data.keyword.objectstorageshort}} Account's Container.

 ## How do I create an image template for my entire server and not just my primary drive?
 {: #how-do-i-create-an-image-template-for-my-entire-server-and-not-just-my-primary-drive-}